Dishwasher Drain Clogged? How to Unclog It (2026)

 To identify which cause you have: disconnect the drain line from the air gap outlet and run it into a 5-gallon bucket, then start a drain cycle.
 If water flows freely into the bucket, the blockage is downstream (disposal, P-trap, or main drain).
 If it flows slowly or stops, the problem is in the filter, pump, or hose.

-If you recently cleaned the filter and the dishwasher still isn’t draining, there is likely a secondary blockage.
+If you recently cleaned the filter and the dishwasher still isn’t draining, there’s likely a secondary blockage.
 See our article on dishwasher not draining, no blockage causes for the next steps to check.

 Step-by-step fix (DIY, 15-30 min)